arangodb/arangodb/Documentation/RefManual/JSModuleModules.md

 The following <a href="https://npmjs.org/">node packages</a> are preinstalled.

+- <a href="http://underscorejs.org/">"underscore"</a> is a utility-belt library for JavaScript that provides a lot of the functional programming support that you would expect in Prototype.js (or Ruby), but without extending any of the built-in JavaScript objects.

 - <a href="http://coffeescript.org/">"coffee-script"</a> implements a
   coffee-script to JavaScript compiler.
 ArangoDB supports the `compile` function of the package, but not the `eval` functions.